MarioVilas/winappdbg/doc/source/index.rst

 * `python-haystack <https://github.com/trolldbois/python-haystack/>`_ is an heap analysis framework, focused on classic C structure matching.
 The basic functionnality is to search in a process' memory maps for a specific C Structures.
 The extended reverse engineering functionnality aims at reversing structures from memory/heap analysis.
 * `SRS <http://5d4a.wordpress.com/2009/12/07/messing-around-with-register/>`_ is a tool to spy on registry API calls made by the program of your choice.
 * `Tracer.py <https://brundlelab.wordpress.com/2012/08/19/small-and-cute-execution-tracer/>`_ is a "small and cute" execution tracer, in the words of it's author :) and to aid in differential debugging.
+* `unpack.py <http://malwaremusings.com/scripts/unpack-py-script-using-winappdbg-to-automatically-unpack-malware/>`_ is a script using WinAppDbg to automatically unpack malware, written by `Karl Denton <http://www.linkedin.com/in/karldenton>`_.

 And this is a list of some alternatives to *WinAppDbg* in case it doesn't suit your needs, also in alphabetical order: